aryoda/R_DBI_compliance_reports/README.md

-# DBI conformity reports for database access with R
+# Compliance and maturity reports for database access with R using the DBI interface

 This repository is intended as a collection of reports that compare how much different databases support DBI-based data access using the [programming language R][1].